+

 (Photo: Athens Episode I – Telemachus)

-The project design of pan-European collaboration inspired by a single work of art brings together different sectors – museums, a cultural tourism body, festivals, theatre venues, filmmakers and civic government – across different art-forms – photography, gastronomy, social arts therapy, public art, environmental arts, digital art and the dramatic monologue – with different levels of scale and experience.
+The project design of pan-European collaboration inspired by a single work of art brought together different sectors – museums, a cultural tourism body, festivals, theatre venues, filmmakers and civic government – across different art-forms – photography, gastronomy, social arts therapy, public art, environmental arts, digital art and the dramatic monologue – with different levels of scale and experience.

 UEO PROJECT LAUNCH